Periodic table trends for SQA Higher Chemistry

 You may use the following link to visualise the trends of the 1st ionisation energy in the periodic table: https://ptable.com/#Properties/Ionization/1st

-How does electronegativity change going towards the right across a period?
+How does electronegativity change going down a group of the periodic table?

 Explain why this sketch is an incorrect depiction of a bond between fluorine and boron.

-Write a half-equation for the 2nd ionisation of gallium.
+Write a half-equation for the 1st ionisation of silver.

 End of page